ably/ably-asset-tracking-swift/README.md

 ## Requirements

+These SDKs support support iOS and iPadOS.
+Support for macOS/ tvOS may be developed in the future, depending on interest/ demand.
 - Publisher SDK: iOS 12.0+ / iPadOS 12.0+
 - Subscriber SDK: iOS 12.0+ / iPadOS 12.0+
 - Xcode 12.4+